 Not all fashion brands are created equal.
 This is especially true when it comes to the uppermost echelon of the market: The luxury sector.
-Yet, the once clear distinction between fashion and luxury is becoming increasingly murky, in part due to the media’s categorization of these brands.
+Yet, the once clear distinction between fashion and luxury is becoming increasingly murky (in part due to the media’s categorization of these brands and synonymization of these formerly distinct terms).
 For example, Bloomberg recently published an article, entitled, “Luxury Brands Yield to Discounts Despite Push to Stay Exclusive.”
 The photo corresponding with the title: A Tory Burch brick-and-mortar outpost.
 Is Tory Burch really a “luxury brand,” you ask?
 Many would argue that it absolutely is not.

 This type of synonymous use of “luxury” and “high fashion” by consumers and the media, alike, seems indicative of what Vincent Bastien, author of The Luxury Strategy: Break the Rules of Marketing to Build Luxury Brands, calls “confusion about what really makes a luxury product, a luxury brand or a luxury company.”

 What is not obvious from the increasingly interchangeable uses of these terms is that there have traditionally been very distinct definitions used to distinguish between “fashion” and “luxury” brands and products.
 The difference between such brands and their offerings is “huge,” says Bastien, who was tasked in the mid-1970's with developing and implementing a new marketing strategy for brands, such as Louis Vuitton, to enable them to expand their consumer bases while also allowing them to remain firmly within the luxury sector.

 That different lies most centrally in their business models.